Beta website. Ascensia has not yet launched. Content is subject to change.

 T1

 SAT, ACT, AP, IB, A-Level, and all international equivalents.
-Every test, every strategy.
+Strategy, preparation, and how admissions offices actually use test scores.

 T2

-Transcripts, GPA, rigor, and academic positioning across every school system.
+Transcripts, GPA, course rigor, and academic positioning across every major school system globally.

 T3